IncredibleWeb/handbook/README.md

 ## Company Events

-We try to organise company events regularly, at least once every quarter.
+We organise company events regularly.
 We expect that all employees attend company events as these are held during working hours.
-Company events help bring the entire team together, especially those who are working remotely.
-Company events vary, but we will always advise the team in advance.
+Company events help bring the entire team together.
+Company events vary and in the past have included self-drive boat trips, full-day excursions to Gozo (Malta's sister island), escape rooms, karting...etc.